w1gx/govee-gateway/README.md

     	-v | --verbosity <level>  debug level

 The command line options override the parameters in the config file.

+### as a service

+If the gateway has been installed as a service (see above), the system starts it automatically.

+Starting the service:
+    sudo service govee-gateway start

+Stopping the service
+    sudo service govee-gateway stop

 ## Console Output